 The Unfair Contract Terms Directive (UCTD) is a European law (a directive) that EU member states are required to enforce on behalf of consumers.
 In fact, all EU Member States, including Ireland, made this law part of their domestic law since the 1990s.
 So, although the UCTD comes from European law, it is also part of Irish law.
-Unfortunately, this law is not commonly raised on behalf of consumers facing possession in Ireland.
+Unfortunately, this law is not commonly raised in courts on behalf of consumers facing possession in Ireland, and borrowers may not be aware of their rights under the UCTD or how this might afford a defence in possession proceedings.

-The UCTD applies to all kind of contracts-including mortgages where the contract is between a consumer and a business and the contract contains standard terms, that is, terms which you may not have had the opportunity or legal knowledge to negotiate.
+The UCTD applies to all kinds of contracts-including mortgages where the contract is between a consumer and a business and the contract contains standard terms, that is, terms which you may not have had the opportunity or legal knowledge to negotiate.
 You are considered a consumer under this law if you borrowed money to purchase a home or borrowed against your home for personal expenses, such as renovations to your home or education.
-If you borrowed to purchase investment property or borrowed against your home to fund a business, this law may not apply.
+If you borrowed to purchase investment property or borrowed against your home to fund a business, your situation is more complex and you will need a lawyer to tell you whether this law applies in your particular case.

-If you are a consumer, the UCTD requires that the court making the ruling on the possession order (a registrar or judge) assess mortgage contracts and all other documentation provided to borrowers to determine whether any terms are unfair.
+If you are a consumer, the UCTD requires that the court making the ruling on the possession order (a registrar or judge) assesses mortgage contracts and all other documentation provided to borrowers to determine whether any terms are unfair.
 The court is required to do this on their own motion, without being asked.
 If the court finds the terms to be unfair, it cannot enforce the term against you which MAY result in an adjustment of the amount owed.
 The contract will, however, continue to bind both parties, if it is possible, for the contract to continue without these terms.
 A court finding that one or more terms are unfair does NOT mean that the contract is invalid or unenforceable, it simply means that the particular term is unenforceable.
 Many if not most contracts are capable of continuing without terms the court has found unfair.